Mithun776/GoWaste-New/README.md

 # GoWaste

-A comprehensive waste management solution with separate frontend and backend components.
+A comprehensive waste management solution with separate frontend and backend components

 ## Repository Structure